31 May, 2004

 The oft-repeated complaint about Buddhists, especially Western ones living in Nepal, is that they are so engrossed in their meditation practice that they have a difficult time naming the prime minister.
 The outside world is perceived through a transcendental blur.
 Wayne Amtzis is a welcome exception to this stereotype.

 Many of the widely reported “abductions” are more a coercion to attend cultural programs.
-But there are also unfounded claims that the Maoist are trying to raise a 50,000-strong child militia
+But there are also unfounded claims that the Maoists are trying to raise a 50,000-strong child militia

 BY SUSHMA JOSHI Nation Weekly, May 9-16, 2004